 For more information, visit www.recoveryreinvented.com.
 The DHS Behavioral Health Division also has developed a web-based toolkit at https://prevention.nd.gov/get-involved to assist communities in assessing, planning, and implementing effective prevention strategies.

-On Wednesday, the Washington, D.C.-based Addiction Policy Forum honored First Lady Kathryn Helgaas Burgum with its Pillar of Excellence award for her advocacy work with addiction and recovery.
+On Wednesday, the Washington, D.C.-based Addiction Policy Forum honored First Lady Kathryn Helgaas Burgum with its Pillar of Excellence award on Wednesday for her advocacy work with addiction and recovery.